 Meet the BWS Team

-The center is one of the few in the nation with a long-standing interest and experience in evaluating and caring for children with BWS.
+The Nicklaus Children's Hospital Center for Beckwith-Wiedeman Syndrome is one of the few in the nation with a long-standing interest and experience in evaluating and caring for children with BWS.
 Our multidisciplinary team includes:

 Katherine Schain is a board certified genetic counselor.
 She has a B.S. in Biological Sciences from Florida State University and a Master of Science in Genetic Counseling from Northwestern University.
 She has served as the genetic counselor for the Craniofacial Center and Clinical Genetics at Nicklaus Children's Hospital since 2000 and has extensive experience in working with prenatal and pediatric populations.